bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 Starting small enables you to build up trust.
 In large part, building trust is a process of verifying that someone or something is both competent and reliable.
 To some extent it's just about "getting in the reps."
 The same quick, small actions you use to course correct can (if done competently) create many trust-verify loops.
 A history of reliable and competent small actions provide a strong foundation for bigger leaps of faith.
 On the other hand, asking people to take a big leap of faith up front often leads to second-guessing or sandbagging, which in turn can bring even the largest organization to its knees.

 In the context of a private DARPA, this is warning about the dangers of coming out of the gate yelling "we're going to change the world!"
-And raising a massive warchest commensurate with that statement without first working out kinks and building trust.
+And raising a massive war-chest commensurate with that statement without first working out kinks and building trust.
 It's *not* an injunction against massive ambition!
 Soberingly, the admonition to start small creates a tension in conjunction with the 'portfolio' nature of the DARPA model, which we'll address later.

 ## The boon and bane of institutional missions ##